morphy80/Chocolate-Heaven/README.md

 ## UI/UX
 ### Project goals
 Chocolate Heaven is milestone project for Code Institute Data Centric Development module.
-The goal of this project is to create, store, edit and delete recipes (CRUD).
+The goal of this project is to create, store, edit and delete recipes (CRUD operations).

 ### User Stories